How Much Low-FODMAP Protein Do You Need?

 If you’re 50 years or older, more protein may help minimize age-related muscle loss.
 Older adults are already at risk for high cholesterol or other cardiovascular issues, and getting more protein from lean sources like legumes, fish and, poultry instead of high-fat sources like cheese and red meat may help.

-Highest Sources of Low-FODMAP Protein
+Some Low-FODMAP High Sources of Protein

 Below I’ve listed some of the highest sources of low-FODMAP protein.
 Just remember when out to eat and ordering or picking up something pre-made at the grocery store, make sure your choice in protein was not marinated with or cooked in high-FODMAP ingredients such as onions, onion powder, garlic, garlic powder, honey, agave, large servings of ketchup or BBQ sauce (which most contain high fructose corn syrup – a FODMAP) OR other high-FODMAP ingredients.
 Also, processed meats such as sausage may contain high-FODMAPs (garlic, onion, apples, wheat) and some lunch meats include honey, wheat or are seasoned with garlic or onions or other high-FODMAPs (see food label example below).
 “Natural flavors” and “spices” are questionable as we don’t really know what the ingredients contain.
 Sodium lactate is typically produced from genetically engineered sugar beets or corn, and that’s another questionable ingredient.
 Sometimes carrageenan or gums are added to lunch meats and can sometimes trigger gastrointestinal distress.
 A brand like Applegate only contains less than 2% of carrageenan so that may or may not be an issue.
 IBS is very individualized so only you will know your true triggers for symptoms.

-You’ll find some of the following sources of protein contain essential vitamins for nutrient metabolism such as B1, B3, B6 and B12.
+You’ll find some of the following sources of protein contain essential vitamins for nutrient metabolism such as B1, B3, B6, and B12.
 Learn more about other essential vitamins and minerals for nutrient metabolism here: Have Irritable Bowel Syndrome?
 Vitamin D and Other Vitamins and Minerals.

 Beef, Poultry, Pork, Fish, Shellfish